eclipse-archived/golo-lang/tutorials/first-steps.md

 > - 0️⃣ you can use multi-lines comments at the header of the functions
 > - 1️⃣ this is a parameter-less function
-> - 2️⃣ you need to use the pipe notation to pass parameter(s)
+> - 2️⃣ you need to use the pipe notation to declare the parameter(s)
 > - 3️⃣ you can use a compact form (`|arg| -> 42`) to define a regular function (you don't need to use the return keyword)
 > - 4️⃣ you'll get:
 >    ```